codespin-ai/tree-of-failures/packages/toff/README.md

 - No partial updates or omitted content is allowed
 - Files are created/modified before the main action executes
 - Directories are automatically created if they don't exist
+- All file operations are tracked in the attempt history

 ### Learning from Failures

+When an attempt fails, toff:

+1. Records the failure in the database
+2. Captures the error information and severity
+3. Can roll back to the last successful snapshot if needed
-When an attempt fails, toff sends the updated task state to the LLM including:
+4. Sends the updated task state to the LLM including:
    - The failed action and its error
    - Complete history of previous attempts
    - Current state of the task
+   - Available rollback points

 The LLM analyzes this information and can respond with: